hpssjellis/IOTA-node-particle-photon-M2M-server/README.md

 Started September 9th, 2019

-2 Github sites one the main server machine at
+2 Github sites one the main server machine at (this github)

 https://github.com/hpssjellis/IOTA-node-particle-photon-M2M-server

-load gitpod by
+load gitpod of the server by

 https://gitpod.io/#github.com/hpssjellis/IOTA-node-particle-photon-M2M-server

-and the other the client machine at
+and the other the client machine is at

 https://github.com/hpssjellis/IOTA-node-particle-photon-M2M-client